WeblateOrg/weblate/docs/wlc.rst

     docker run --rm weblate/wlc --url https://hosted.weblate.org/api/ list-projects

-You might want to pass your :ref:`wlc-config` to the Docker container, the easies approach is to add your current directory as :file:`/home/weblate`
+You might want to pass your :ref:`wlc-config` to the Docker container, the easiest approach is to add your current directory as :file:`/home/weblate`
 volume:

 .. code-block:: sh